Guidance on completion of a CPRD Research Data Governance (RDG) Application

 Specify the primary funding source for the study.
 Any organisation, or group of organisations, providing funding for the research project should be listed, including any grants and the awarding bodies.

-Applicants must specify the name and address for the institution that will be conducting the research using CPRD data where this is not the sponsor organisation.
+Applicants must specify the name and address of the institution that will be conducting the research using CPRD data where this is not the sponsor organisation.

 State the method that will be used to access the data for this study - a study-specific dataset agreement or an institutional multi-study licence.
 If a licence is to be used, please indicate the licensing institution name and address.

-Please note that, for applicants requesting NCRAS SACT and/or RTDS data, CPRD must extract and deliver all primary care and linked data for the study (including NCRAS data), regardless of whether a multi study licence is in place.
-This does not apply to NCRAS Cancer Registration Tumour and Treatment data linkage.
+Please note that, for applicants requesting NCRAS Systemic Anti-Cancer Treatment (SACT) or NCRAS National Radiotherapy Dataset (RTDS) data CPRD must extract and deliver all primary care and linked data for the study, regardless of whether a multi-study licence is in place.

-Investigators must discuss requests for CPRD to extract data with a member of the CPRD Research Team before submitting a CPRD RDG application.
+Investigators must discuss requests for CPRD to extract full datasets with a member of the CPRD Research Team before submitting a CPRD RDG application.
 Please contact the CPRD Research Team on (enquiries@cprd.com) to discuss your requirements.
-Please also state the enquiry reference number.
+You must state the enquiry reference number associated with your contact with CPRD in this section.

 We require information on any organisation that will be processing, accessing, or storing the data requested by the applicant.